IsraelAzoulay/StationSpectrumWeather/README.md

 ## Contributing

 Pull requests are welcome.

-For major changes, please open an issue first to discuss what you would like to change.
+## License
+This project is licensed under the MIT License.